EgoMoose/Articles/Quaternions/Conversion to matrix and back.md

 ![eq17](imgs/conversion/eq17.png)

-Using the standard approach to find the eigenvectors can get a bit painful so we are going to use a bit of a cheat that we are only getting away with because a rotation matrix is orthonormal and thus it’s inverse is it’s transpose. <!-- link future article >
+Using the standard approach to find the eigenvectors can get a bit painful so we are going to use a bit of a cheat that we are only getting away with because a rotation matrix is orthonormal and thus it’s [inverse is it’s transpose](https://github.com/EgoMoose/Articles/blob/master/CFrames/CFrame%20inversion.md).

 ![eq18](imgs/conversion/eq18.png)